UK watchdog reviews travel insurance for cancer patients

-LONDON Britain's markets watchdog on Tuesday opened a public consultation to see if changes are needed to make it easier for people with cancer to get travel insurance.
+LONDON (Reuters) - Britain's markets watchdog on Tuesday opened a public consultation to see if changes are needed to make it easier for people with cancer to get travel insurance.

 The Financial Conduct Authority (FCA) said it was also looking at the reasons for pricing differences in premiums quoted by insurers.
 The consultation is part of a wider look at problems some consumers can face when trying to buy insurance.